adamnoto/bali/README.md

 ## Usage

-Please access [wiki pages](https://github.com/saveav/bali/wiki) for a more detailed, guided explanation.
+Please access [wiki pages](https://github.com/saveav/bali/wiki) for a more detailed, guided explanation, and see what Bali can do.
+This usage is a simple demonstration what average, standard use of Bali would looks like.

 Say: